AndyShiue/Ende-readme/README.md

 `impl` functions are literally, `impl`s that are functions.
 `impl`s need to be functions mainly because of 2 reasons:

-1. It's generic over an argument in the `const` mode.
+1. It's generic over arguments in the `const` mode.
-2. It's generic over an argument in the instance mode.
+2. It's generic over arguments in the instance mode.

-I'm going to provide an `impl` function generic over both modes.
+I'm going to provide an `impl` function generic over arguments in both modes.
 First, define a `Group` trait.

 ```